LegallyNotBlonde/nosql-challenge/README.md

 # Data Analysis and Management Using MongoDB:
-<p> A Case Study of UK Food Establishments
+# A Case Study of UK Food Establishments

 ___

 ## Summary of Analysis: